Things to Do in Stockholm

 Vaxholm and the Archipelago

-Stockholm’s most beautiful feature isn’t actually in Stockholm but can be found a ferry ride to the east.
+Stockholm’s most beautiful feature isn’t actually in Stockholm but can be found on a ferry ride to the east.
 Around 24,000 islands make up the Stockholm Archipelago, and while you’ll only see a fraction of them, a day trip to Vaxholm is a great way to start.
 This delightful township effectively marks where Stockholm ends and the Archipelago starts.
 Even a few hours here will give you an appreciation of Stockholm’s greatest natural asset, but if you book a cruise beyond, that’s even better.

 SHORT STOCKHOLM VACATION IDEAS

 BUDGET AND CURRENCY

 Sweden uses the Krona, and there’s no sugar coating it, the country is expensive!
 Still, there are ways to save, particularly in Stockholm, which is generally the most affordable of Scandinavia’s capitals.
-This is the country that gave the world the smorgasbord, and these are still a popular way to enjoy a sizeable meal at a reasonable price.
+This is the country that gave the world the smorgasbord, and these are still popular ways to enjoy a sizeable meal at a reasonable price.
 Otherwise, good quality, cheap meals can be had for a reasonable 120kr, or you can spend around 700kr or more for a 3-course, mid-range dinner for two.
-Alcohol is tightly regulated in Sweden, and 60kr is about standard for a local brew at a bar.
-Public transport is very expensive for single rides, so consider buying a 24 or 72 hour Travelcard, which allows you to zip around the city to your heart’s content.
+Alcohol is tightly regulated in Sweden, and 60kr is about the standard for a local brew at a bar.
+Public transport is very expensive for single rides, so consider buying a 24 or 72-hour Travelcard, which allows you to zip around the city to your heart’s content.
 Just be sure to slow down long enough to appreciate the public art in many of the metro stations, or use your card to hop between them for an underground art adventure.

 LOCAL LAWS AND ETIQUETTE